 Parameters (also known as function arguments) are the values that are passed during the function calls.

-The image below is clearly showing the example of the syntax.
+The image below is clearly showing an example of the syntax.

-- Parameters: parameters are values that we pass to function when we call it.
+- Parameters: parameters are values that we pass to a function when we call it.

 - Code inside curly brackets will execute when we make a function call.

 In real life, for example, you work in a school.
 And your only job is to make the results of the mathematics papers.
 And every time, the principal of the school sends a peon to take the student’s marks sheet of a math paper.